Carbonnade – Belgium’s Pot Roast

 Once you’ve assembled the ingredients cut the meat up into large pieces.
-Many recipes will have you cutting the roast into small bite sized chunks.
+Many recipes will have you cutting the roast into small bite-sized chunks.
 This is both undesirable and unnecessary.
 It’s undesirable because large chunks make it easier to cut off the fat & silver skin and quicker to brown, and unnecessary because after a couple of hours in a slow oven the meat will shred with a fork.
-So stick with the big chunks, brown them in some oil and set aside.
+So stick with the big chunks, brown them in some oil, and set them aside.

 Next fry the bacon and when it is mostly done drop in the onions and garlic along with the vinegar & brown sugar.
 Stir well, cover, and turn down the heat to low.
 This is the part where you caramelize the onions.
 That means cooking low and slow for probably 30 minutes or so until the onions are golden going on brown.
 This does not require constant stirring – more like intermittent checking to make sure that there’s liquid in the pot so that the onions don’t go dry.
 They probably won’t but if it the pot’s starting to look parched add a few tablespoons of water.
 Towards the end it should look like this:

-Next add the beer and scrape the bottom of the pot vigorously to dislodge any browned bits.
-Let it boil off the alcohol for a couple of minutes then add the meat and herbs (and if you’re doing this in a crock pot stop here, transfer everything to the crock pot and then add the meat & herbs).
+Then add the beer and scrape the bottom of the pot vigorously to dislodge any browned bits.
+Let it boil off the alcohol for a couple of minutes then add the meat and herbs (and if you’re doing this in a crockpot stop here, transfer everything to the crockpot and then add the meat & herbs).
 Now check the liquid level.
 It should be just above the contents and if it’s not, add water till it is.
 Most recipes will tell you to add beef broth but it’s not crucial since all that beef will make its own broth after a couple of hours in the oven.

 Below you see it’s been shredded, breaded and anointed with green onions and gravy.
 Delicious.
 And it’s even better the second day although I don’t know if it’s the flavor or the fact that you don’t have to do anything except warm it up.
 It freezes well and if you do that don’t forget to remove any vegetables since they don’t (freeze well).